ABOUT PHARMACY COVERAGE

 MAIL ORDER PHARMACY

-Save money with mail order - recieve a three-month supply for the price of a two-month supply.
+Save money with mail order - receive a three-month supply for the price of a two-month supply.

 CHOICE 90 Rx